Indian Deep Farm

+Indian Deep Farm is an historic home and farm which are located in Newlin Township, Chester County, Pennsylvania.

+This property was added to the National Register of Historic Places in 1985.

+History and architectural features

-Indian Deep Farm is a historic home and farm located in Newlin Township, Chester County, Pennsylvania.
-The house consists of a two-story, five bay, brick main block dated to the 1830s, with a two-story, two bay, stone core section.
+The oldest part of the house, dates back to the early 1700s.
+The house consists of a two-story, five-bay, brick, main block which dates to the 1830s, with a two-story, two-bay, stone core section.
 Both the main block and core have gable roofs.
-Also on the property is a stone and frame bank barn, shop, slaughterhouse, and 1 1/2-story frame tenant house built over a spring.
+Also located on the property are a stone and frame bank barn, shop, slaughterhouse, and one-and-one-half-story frame tenant house that was built over a spring.
 The property also includes a stone walled stockyard.

 It was added to the National Register of Historic Places in 1985.